Home Buyers Survey City of London

 Despite bomb damage from World War 2 and terrorism, there remain many dozens of (mostly Victorian and Edwardian) fine buildings, typically in historicist and neoclassical style.
 They include the Monument to the Great Fire of London ("the Monument"), St Paul's Cathedral, the Guildhall, the Royal Exchange, Dr. Johnson's House, Mansion House and a great many churches, many designed by Sir Christopher Wren, who also designed St Paul's.
 2 King's Bench Walk and Prince Henry's Room are notable historic survivors of heavy bombing of the Temple area, which has largely been rebuilt to its historic form.

-After 10 years of helping over 30,000 clients we've learned alot about surveys in City of London using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
-Your City of London surveyor will be local to your property so whether you're worried about subsidence, damp, infestations, extensions or even the just for peace of mind, we've got you covered.
+In helping over 15,339 survey clients since 2014, we've learned a lot about surveys in City of London using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
+Your City of London surveyor will be local to your property, so whether you're worried about subsidence, damp, infestations, extensions, or even just for peace of mind, we've got you covered.

 What defects are flagged in a Homebuyer's Survey?